christopherwheeler/R_course_project/R_course_github.md

 Finally, I want to shed some light on how soil storage relates to surface flow in this system.
 For this I will use additional existing Konza data (storage in the upper 50 cm of soil).
 However, these stations only began collecting data in July of 2021.
+Below is a map that gives a sense of what this data looks like.

 ### Map of Average Soil Water Storage at Konza